-The "blue lakes" are a picturesque hill and lake area in the north of Belarus in the border triangle with Latvia and Russia.
+The "blue lakes" are a picturesque hill and lake area in the north-west of Belarus on the border with Lithuania.
 The gentle hills, mostly forested with pines, and the numerous small lakes here are reminiscent of landscapes in Karelia (Finland) or Switzerland.

 During the tour you hike seven kilometres through varied terrain, through coniferous forests, along the banks of picturesque lakes and the Stratscha River and its tributaries.
 The original and largely abandoned flora is home to many different birds and wildlife, whose tracks can be seen everywhere.